Applying for housing

 How long will I have to wait?

 Depending on your circumstances, you may be offered housing before other people on the public housing waiting list.

 How to apply

 To apply for public housing, complete the Application for public housing, and return it to the address on the application with all the documents asked for.

 Please complete the Additional public housing applicants form if you have additional household members aged 18 years or older applying for public housing.
 This will need to be submitted together with the main application form.

 Help completing the application forms

 The Guide to the Application for public housing will help you to complete your application form.
 If you need more help to fill in the application, you could ask a community service organisation, family member or friend to help you.

 Your local office can tell you about community service organisations that can help, or arrange an interpreter to help you.

 Special accommodation requirements

 If you (or a household member) have a medical condition that can only be treated at a specific hospital or by a specific doctor, or you need to live in a particular type of housing based on your needs, please complete the Application for special accommodation requirements.

 Homeless with Support

-If you are homeless or experiencing family violence and connected to support services, you may be eligible for the Homeless with Support segment.
+If you are homeless or experiencing family violence and you are connected to support services, you may be eligible for the Homeless with Support segment.
 Please ask your support worker for more information and to complete the Supported application for public housing.

-If you or a household member receive assistance or care from a supported housing program, for example, you have a medical condition or a physical disability, please ask your support program worker to complete the Supported housing assessment form.
+If you or a household member receive/s assistance or care from a supported housing program, for example, you have a medical condition or a physical disability, please ask your support program worker for more information and to complete the Supported application for public housing.